 Can unhealthy eating give you cancer?

-However, diets that are high in plant foods – such as fruit, vegetables, wholegrains and pulses – can help you stay a healthy weight, and may also protect against certain cancers.
+However, diets that are high in plant foods – such as fruit, vegetables, wholegrains and beans – can help you stay a healthy weight, and may also protect against certain cancers.

 Do we eat too much fat and sugar?

-This table shows the recommended proportion of food energy that should be made up of fat, saturated fat and non-milk extrinsic sugars (NMES), and the proportion of food energy that is made up of these nutrients in men and women in the UK, on average.
+This table shows the recommended proportion of food energy that should be made up of fat, saturated fat and free sugars, compared to the proportion of food energy that is made up of these nutrients in the UK population, on average.

 How many portions of vegetables and fruit do we eat?

 We should all aim to eat at least 5 portions of fruit and vegetables a day.
 The table below shows that most of us are not reaching these recommendations.

 |Age group||Average fruit and vegetable portions consumed per day||% of people achieving 5 A DAY|